Q: How do I connect my headphones to MapMy?

 Although the product is Water Resistant and Sweat Resistant, continuous exposure to water over an extended period of time may damage your earphones.

-Q: How do I redeem my free 1-year membership to MapMyRun?
+Q: How do I redeem my free 1-year membership to MapMy?

 Q: I can’t seem to get UA Sport Wireless Heart Rate headphones to function correctly with my Android N/7.x device.
 How can I fix this?

 The first run of UA Sport Wireless Heart Rate headphones (running 6.5 software) may have Services limitations when used with certain devices running Android N (Nougat or 7.x).
-If you are experiencing this issue, we offer a headphone software update using our updater tool; this option will be available in November 2016 in the “manuals & downloads” section on this page.
-This will update your headphone to version 6.6, and will solve your problem.
+If you are experiencing this issue, we offer a headphone software update using our updater tool.
+To access, reach out to firstname.lastname@example.org for support.